When everything on your list is priority one

 - A step-by-step protocol for running a MoSCoW session that prevents the “everything is must have” trap

-- The three most common MoSCoW failures and how to fix each one
+- The four most common MoSCoW failures and how to fix each one

 - How MoSCoW fits into agile workflows, sprint planning, and backlog refinement